If you’re new to swimming, you may have heard a reference to ‘proper swim etiquette’. But no one will tell you what exactly it is.

 1. Don’t Cut Off Other Swimmers

-Yes, you’re anxious to go or to start your next set.
-But it shouldn’t come at the cost of ruining someone else’s swim.
+You may be anxious to go or to start your next set, but it shouldn’t come at the cost of ruining someone else’s swim.
 Remember that you’re sharing the lane with other swimmers.

 It won’t hurt to wait another 5 seconds to let them flip before starting your own set.
 You wouldn’t like it if someone did it to you.
 So don’t do it to another swimmer.